 Who does my fence belong to?

 How do you find out who's responsible for painting the fence, maintaining the wall or cutting the hedge between you and your neighbour's properties?
 Has your boundary fence blown down and needs repairing?
 Our first and best piece of advice is to talk over any issues with your neighbour calmly, and resolve the issue between you, but it does help to know who owns a fence between houses beforehand.

 Can I work out ownership by looking?

-Forget anything you've been told about “left-hand” or “right-hand” rules.
-They don't exist.
+Forget anything you've been told about “left-hand” or “right-hand” rules - they don't exist.
 Looking can give you a clue: walls and fences are most likely to have been built on the land that belongs to the boundary’s owner with the further edge of the wall marking the actual boundary.

-What if we can't find anything?
+What if I can't find anything?

 1. You can undertake a further search of the Registry of Deeds which holds records of unregistered land.